AlexWaclawik/Spaceship-Game/README.md

 ## Spaceship Shoot Em' Up

-This game is a 2D arcade shooter inspired by *ASTEROIDS*.
-You control a multidirectional spaceship and shoot down ongoing waves of enemy UFOs, all while obtaining an ever-increasing score.
+This game is a 2D arcade shooter in which you control a multidirectional spaceship and shoot down ongoing waves of enemy UFOs, all while obtaining an ever-increasing score.

 <p align="right"></p>